Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

-This paper is an adaptation of the author's PhD thesis, titled \textit{A diagrammatic representation of an affine $C$ Temperley--Lieb algebra} \cite{Ernst.D:A}, which was directed by Richard M. Green at the University of Colorado at Boulder.
-However, the notation has been improved and some of the arguments have been streamlined. \end{section}
+This paper is an adaptation of results from the author's PhD thesis~\cite{Ernst2008}, which was directed by R.M.~Green at the University of Colorado Boulder.
+However, the notation has been improved and many of the arguments have been streamlined. \end{section}